-2.1 SIM Card Slots
+2.1 SIM Card Slot

-Slots for two SIM cards are located on the router beneath a metal cover.
+A slot for one SIM card is located on the router beneath a metal cover.
 If you plan to use this device for cellular network communication, insert an activated data-provisioned SIM card into the SIM card slot.